4d/docs/docs/FormObjects/properties_Object.md

 ## Variable or Expression

+> See also **[Expression](properties_DataSource#expression)** for Selection and collection type list box columns.

 This property specifies the source of the data.
 Each active form object is associated with an object name and a variable name.
 The variable name can be different from the object’s name.
-In the same form, you can use the same variable several times but each object name must be unique.
-When using 4D’s language, you can refer to an active form object by either its variable name or object name (for more information, refer to [Object Properties](https://doc.4d.com/4Dv17R5/4D/17-R5/Object-Properties.300-4128195.en.html) in the *4D Language Reference* manual).
+In the same form, you can use the same variable several times while each [object name](#object-name) must be unique.

->Object names are limited to a size of 255 bytes and for variable names the size is limited to 31 bytes.
-See [Identifiers](https://developer.4d.com/docs/en/Concepts/identifiers.html) section for more information about naming rules.
+>Variable name size is limited to 31 bytes.
+See [Identifiers](Concepts/identifiers.md) section for more information about naming rules.

 The form object variables allow you to control and monitor the objects.
 For example, when a button is clicked, its variable is set to 1; at all other times, it is 0.
-The variable associated with a progress indicator lets you read and change the current setting.
+The expression associated with a progress indicator lets you read and change the current setting.

-Variables can be enterable or non-enterable and can receive data of the Alpha, Text, number, Date, Time and/or Picture type.
+Variables or expressions can be enterable or non-enterable and can receive data of the Text, Integer, Numeric, Date, Time, Picture, Boolean, or Object type.

-### Using expressions
+### Expressions

-You can enter an expression in the “Variable or Expression” area of the Property List for the object.
+You can use an expression as data source for an object.
 Any valid 4D expression is allowed: simple expression, formula, 4D function, project method name or field using the standard `[Table]Field` syntax.
 The expression is evaluated when the form is executed and reevaluated for each form event.
-Naturally in this case it is not possible to manage the value of the variable by programming.
+Note that expressions can be [assignable or non-assignable](Concepts/quick-tour.md#expressions).

 >If the value entered corresponds to both a variable name and a method name, 4D considers that you are indicating the method.

 ### Dynamic variables